New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \subsubsection{NEON Upgrade}

-Although NEON has collected physics data for nearly four years, the recent searches for beyond the Standard Model (BSM) physics, such as light dark matter~\cite{NEON:2024bpw} and ALPs~\cite{NEON:2024kwv}, utilized only the initial 1.6 years of data.
-Even with this limited dataset, NEON has already surpassed existing experimental limits in previously unexplored parameter regions.
-Ongoing efforts aim to extend these searches using the full dataset and refined analysis techniques, which are expected to further enhance sensitivity to dark sector particles.
+Although NEON has collected physics data for nearly four years, the recent searches for BSM physics, such as LDM~\cite{NEON:2024bpw} and ALPs~\cite{NEON:2024kwv}, utilized only the initial 1.6 years of data.
+Even with this limited dataset, NEON has already surpassed existing experimental limits.
+Ongoing efforts aim to extend these searches by using the full dataset and refining analysis techniques, which are expected to further enhance sensitivity to dark sector particles.
 Additional detection channels, including alternative modes of dark photon interaction, are also under consideration.

 To support these extended searches, the NEON collaboration is planning a significant detector upgrade.
 This includes increasing the target mass, installing a muon veto system, and increasing the lead shielding thickness.
 These upgrades are expected to substantially reduce background rates, thereby enabling the exploration of new regions of parameter space that remain inaccessible to current experiments.